Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Results

 \subsubsection{Emission line widths}

-In order to further investigate the physical properties of the gas in the nebula, we have measured the width of the emission lines.
+In order to further investigate the physical properties of the gas in the nebula, we measured the width of the emission lines.
 More precisely, we report the standard deviation ($\sigma$) of the best-fitting Gaussian model for each line with the same code we used to measure the emission line velocities and fluxes.
 However, this measured width is the convolution of the intrinsic width of the line and the instrumental profile.

-We can study the width of the sky emission lines in our data to get a direct measurement of the instrumental broadening effect.
-Their intrinsic line width is very small, below $\sigma$=0.01 \AA~in all the sky lines we detect \citep{Hanuschik03}, and therefore we can assume that the width we measure for them is essentially due to instrumental effects.
+We study the width of the sky emission lines in our data to get a direct measurement of the instrumental broadening effect.
+Their intrinsic line width is very small, below $\sigma$=0.01 \AA~in all the sky lines that we detect \citep{Hanuschik03}, and therefore we can assume that the width we measure for them is essentially due to instrumental effects.
 We have measured the same sky emission lines mentioned in the previous subsection, and have obtained a very consistent width value, 19.30 $\pm$ 0.30 km s$^{-1}$.
 Separating by VPH, the difference is not striking: 19.70 $\pm$ 0.37 km s$^{-1}$ for the only sky line in LR-B, 5198 \AA, and 19.2 $\pm$ 0.16 km s$^{-1}$ for the three lines considered in LR-R. This is reasonably consistent with the theoretical values (20.95 km/s and 21.20 km/s) obtained from the nominal spectral resolution of MEGARA VPHs\footnote{\url{https://www.gtc.iac.es/instruments/megara/}}.
 In the following analysis we consider as instrumental width the values derived from the sky emission lines.

-In Table~\ref{tab:width_lines} we summarize the observed line widths, separating by different lines, but considering together for each line all the pointings in the nebula and both days.
+In Table~\ref{tab:veloc_flux} we also summarize the observed line widths, separating by different lines, but considering together for each line all the pointings in the nebula P1, P2, and P3 and both days.
 The uncertainties shown correspond to the dispersion in the width values measured for a particular line in the different pointings and in both days.

 Finally, to de-convolve the instrumental effect from these widths, we apply the following equation: